ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Quick Start Guide
 ====================

 This chapter provides a brief summary of how to build and run the SRW Application.
 The steps will run most smoothly on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
-Users should expect to reference other chapters of this User's Guide, particularly :numref:`Chapter %s <BuildRunSRW>`, for additional explanations regarding each step.
+Users should expect to reference other chapters of this User's Guide, particularly :numref:`Chapter %s <BuildSRW>` and :numref:`Chapter %s <RunSRW>`, for additional explanations regarding each step.

 Install the HPC-Stack